pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 * CCE MC-1000

-The library can be linked with the following options: `--math-mbf32` The library isn't distributed with z88dk, but can be downloaded, compiled and used on 8080 targets (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).
+The library can be linked with the following options: `--math-mbf32`

+The source code to the maths subroutines aren't distributed with z88dk, but can be downloaded, compiled and used on any 8080 (or z80 etc) target (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).

 ## DAI Math - (32 bit maths extracted from the DAI target) - 8080/z80/z180/z80n